stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	<img src="figures/p-value.png" width=600>
 </p>

 There’s a common misinterpretation of p-value for most people in our case: "the p-value=0.03 means that there’s 3% (probability in percentage) that the result is due to chance" - which is not true.
-P-value is just a value (3% in our example) with which to make a resonable decision about our data collection and its distribution with regard to the mean.
+P-value is just a value (3% in our example) with which to make a reasonable decision about our data collection and its distribution with regard to the mean.

 If, after analyzing the sample data collected, the p-value of 0.03 is lower than the significance level of 0.05 (assume that we set this before our experiment), and we can say that the result is *statistically significant*.